-REITs make decisions based on quarterly profits, they do not factor the effect of their investment strategies on families or neighborhoods.17 Governmental agencies, like the Tennessee Housing
+REITs make decisions based on quarterly profits, they do not factor the effect of their investment strategies on families or neighborhoods.
+Governmental agencies like the Tennessee Housing

-17 Gordon, J. The Dark Side of Single-Family Rental.
+&lt;sup>17 Gordon, J. The Dark Side of Single-Family Rental.
 Shelterforce.
 July 30, 2018

-Development Agency, consider these important social impact factors and reported the levels of cost burden are much higher for renters than homeowners.18
+Development Agency consider these important social impact factors and reported the levels of cost burden are much higher for renters than homeowners.
+18

-The high cost burden for renters and lower median household incomes increase housing insecurity for due to the fear of eviction and fear of stable housing.
-Families with high levels of housing insecurity tend to move frequently, suffer eviction, or otherwise be at increased risk of homelessness.19 A study done in similar population in Georgia shows REITs are 68 percent more likely than small landlords to file eviction notices.20
+The high-cost burden for renters and lower median household incomes increase housing insecurity due to the fear of eviction and fear of stable housing.
+Families with high levels of housing insecurity tend to move frequently, suffer eviction, or otherwise be at increased risk of homelessness.
+A study done in similar population in Georgia shows REITs are 68% more likely than small landlords to file eviction notices.

-It is also important to note that there are two landlord strategies: "milkers" and "holders."
-Nonlocal owners (REITs) are more likely to be milkers, focusing on rental income more than resale value, allowing building condition to deteriorate, then dump the property on the market or the municipality.21 Holders are more like homeowners place more importance on maintenance, seeking profits through home price appreciation.
+There are two landlord strategies: "milkers" and "holders."
+Non-local owners are more likely to be milkers, focusing on rental income more than resale value, allowing building condition to deteriorate, then dump the property on the market or the municipality.
+Holders are more like homeowners place more importance on maintenance, seeking profits through home price appreciation.

-In the Atlantic's reporting on How Wall Street Brought Up America's Homes, they detail the plethora of lawsuits filed by tenants against corporate owners, the unusually high volume of evictions by corporate owners, the complex leases that result in increased revenue for the corporations while leaving the tenants feeling unstable and insecure about their future.
+In the Atlantic's reporting on How Wall Street Brought Up America's Homes, they detail the plethora of lawsuits filed by tenants against corporate owners, the unusually high volume of evictions by corporate owners, the complex leases resulting in increased revenue for the corporations while leaving the tenants feeling unstable and insecure about their future.

-18 THDA Housing Indicators: Comparing TN's Cities (2019)
+&lt;sup>18 THDA Housing Indicators: Comparing TN's Cities (2019)

-19 Duckworth, R., Lucas, M., Miller, B., Pokarel, S., and Taymond, E. (2018) From Foreclosure to Eviction: Housing Insecurity in Corporate-Owned Single-Family Rentals.
+&lt;sup>19 Duckworth, R., Lucas, M., Miller, B., Pokarel, S., and Taymond, E. (2018) From Foreclosure to Eviction: Housing Insecurity in Corporate-Owned Single-Family Rentals.
 Cityscape 20(3).

-20 Duckworth, R. , Lucas, M., Miller, B., Pokarel, S., and Taymond, E. (2018) From Foreclosure to Eviction: Housing Insecurity in Corporate-Owned Single-Family Rentals.
+&lt;sup>20 Duckworth, R., Lucas, M., Miller, B., Pokarel, S., and Taymond, E. (2018) From Foreclosure to Eviction: Housing Insecurity in Corporate-Owned Single-Family Rentals.
 Cityscape 20(3).

-21 Duckworth, R. , Lucas, M., Miller, B., Pokarel, S., and Taymond, E. (2018) From Foreclosure to Eviction: Housing Insecurity in Corporate-Owned Single-Family Rentals.
+&lt;sup>21 Duckworth, R., Lucas, M., Miller, B., Pokarel, S., and Taymond, E. (2018) From Foreclosure to Eviction: Housing Insecurity in Corporate-Owned Single-Family Rentals.
 Cityscape 20(3).